 In 1935, Robinson volunteered to defend Ethiopia in its conflict with axis-allied Italy during World War II.
 He volunteered for many reasons, one of which was that black aviators were not yet welcomed into the US Army Air Corps.

 Robinson earned a reputation for himself serving in Ethiopia, earning worldwide press attention and recognition.
 He was dubbed the "Brown Condor."
-His success was a significant catalyst to push the US Army Air Corps to accept black pilots, which led to the creation of the Tuskeegee Airmen.
+His success was a significant catalyst to push the US Army Air Corps to accept black pilots, which led to the creation of the Tuskegee Airmen.

-In his later life, Robinson established a pilot training school and was instrumental in Ethiopian Airlines' formation.
+Robinson established a pilot training school in his later life and was instrumental in Ethiopian Airlines' formation.

 The museum features other local tie-ins as well.
 Memorabilia and stories from NASA astronauts with Mississippi connections are collected here.
-There's also information on Kessler Air Force Base, which still operates today nearby in Biloxi.
+There's also information on Keesler Air Force Base, which still operates today nearby in Biloxi.

 There are several airplanes on display at the museum, plus cockpits and flight simulators you can sit in.
 There are model aircraft to fly and a World War II-era Jeep.
 Airplanes range from donated personal aircraft to retired military models.
 Several airframe components demonstrate how aircraft are constructed from the inside out.

 The museum is dedicated to preserving the story of Gulf Coast aviators and astronauts.
-It's an educational fun experience that is well worth visiting during your stay at the beach hotels near the Mississippi Aviation Heritage Museum.
+It's an educational, fun experience that is well worth visiting during your stay at the beach hotels near the Mississippi Aviation Heritage Museum.